 Today, we’re going to jump right in and talk about framing a door.
 Don’t worry, we’ll be sure to define all of the “lingo” and explain how to calculate your door rough opening!

 Keep reading if you are going to be framing a door in your interior wall!

 Calculating your door rough opening

-When you frame a space for a door in a stud wall, it is called a rough opening.
+When you are framing a door, first you need to frame a space for a door in a stud wall, which is called a rough opening.
 Now let’s talk some “lingo” for a hot second.
 Doors are measured feet first and then inches second.
 For example: a 32″ wide 80″ tall door like we used is actually a referred to as a “2/8 door” or 2 feet + 8″ = 32″.